starkfell/100DaysOfIaC/articles/day.25.build.pipes.key.vault.linux.md

 <br />

-Retrieve the **password** from the Azure Service Principal.
+Next, run the following command to retrieve the **password** of the Azure Service Principal.

 ```bash
 echo $AZURE_SP | jq .password | tr -d '"'
 ```

-You should get back the **password** which should look similar to what is shown below, make a note of it.
+Make a note of the result as we will be using it again soon.

 ```console
 574366ad-1890-4b14-80ac-d716731bbb8b